backstage/backstage/packages/catalog-model/api-report.md

     name: string;
 };

-// Warning: (ae-missing-release-tag) "EntityRelation" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export type EntityRelation = {
     type: string;
     target: EntityName;
 };

-// Warning: (ae-missing-release-tag) "EntityRelationSpec" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export type EntityRelationSpec = {
     source: EntityName;